 Lawnmower maintenance is one of the pesky but annoying things that come with keeping up with your lawn.
 Replacing and sharpening mower blades is a lawn care maintenance step that is often missed.
 To get the most out of your mower, our last tip is to make sure your blade is kept sharp.

 Dull mower blades can be detrimental to your grass blades.
 They can cause damage that might fester into lawn disease, pests, and even lead to dying grass.
 Once you learn how to sharpen your blades safely, aim to perform blade maintenance once a year to keep up with your grass.
-Just like with scissors, sharp lawnmower blades are more effective in performing the best cutting.
+Just like with scissors, sharp lawnmower blades are more effective in providing a high-quality cut.